(sometimes called Christenings)

 If you find that you are not resident in our parish, there may be another qualification which you can demonstrate to have St Peter's-in-the-Forest regarded as 'your' church.
 Details of these are here.

-If, after this initial factfind, you need a further conversation with the Vicar or Parish Administrator, here or elsewhere, get on the telephone or email!
+If, after this initial factfind, you need a further conversation with the Vicar or his PA, here or elsewhere, get on the telephone or email!
 Also, do read further details of what we do at St Peter's-in-the-Forest, and why, by reference to our parish policies on Weddings and marriage after divorce.

 A funeral marks the close of a human life on earth.
 It is the opportunity for friends and family to express their grief, to give thanks for the life which has now completed its journey in this world and to commend the person into God's keeping.